Stefan Löfven: Early life and education

 Löfven was born 21 July 1957 in Aspudden, Stockholm, and his father died before he was born.
 He was placed in an orphanage before being looked after by a foster family from Sunnersta, Sollefteå, where he grew up.
 According to the agreement with this family, his birth mother would regain custody of him when she was able to; however, this did not happen.

+His mother's family spells the name Löfven without any accent mark over the e, and pronounces it accordingly, just like the Swedish word for leaves (or the German word Löwen for lions).
+But when being placed in care of the foster family authorities assumed the name to be Löfvén, and added the accent mark.
+When he met his mother and brother at almost adulthood and learned his own last name for real, he quit spelling the name with the accent mark, and considered the family's regular pronunciation, but kept on pronouncing as before, and he never applied to have the spelling corrected in the civil registry.

-His foster father Ture Melander (1926–2003) was a lumberjack and later a factory worker, while his foster mother, Iris Melander (née Söderlund, 1929–2020), worked as an in-home caregiver.
+His foster father Ture Melander (1927–2002) was a lumberjack and later a factory worker, while his foster mother, Iris Melander (née Söderlund, 1929–2020), worked as an in-home caregiver.
 He studied at Sollefteå High School before starting a 48-week welding course at Arbetsmarknadsutbildningen (AMU, Unemployment Career Training) in Kramfors, and it is unclear whether he completed the course.
 Löfven later studied social work at Umeå University, but dropped out after a year and a half.

 Trade unionist

-After completing his compulsory military service (as a private Munitions Systems specialist conscript) in the Swedish Air Force at the Jämtland Wing (F 4) airbase 1976–77, Löfven began his career in 1978 as a welder at Hägglunds in Örnsköldsvik.
+After completing his compulsory military service (as a private Munitions Systems specialist conscript) in the Swedish Air Force at the Jämtland Wing (F 4) airbase 1976–77, Löfven began his career in 1978 as a welder at Hägglund & Söner in Örnsköldsvik.
 Two years later, he was chosen as the group's union representative, and went on to hold a succession of union posts.
 In 1995, he started as an employed ombudsman in the Swedish Metalworkers' Union, working in the areas of contract negotiations and international affairs.
 In 2001, he was elected vice-chairman of the Metalworkers' Union; in November 2005 was elected as the first chairman of the newly formed trade union IF Metall.